thinkshout/thinkshout/blog/_posts/2013-05-20-redhen-at-drupalcon.md

 - RedHen
 - conference
 - events
+short: The big week is finally here with DrupalCon Portland kicking off in our own backyard.
+For those of you not familiar with Portland, we're really big into birds (yes, I'm aware that's very 2010), and chickens in particular.
+I'm working real hard here to make a clever connection to RedHen, the leading native Drupal CRM, and the only one named after a bird!
+author: lev
 ---
 <a href=http://redhencrm.com""><img src="https://raw.github.com/thinkshout/redhen/gh-pages/images/barnyard.png" style="height: 300px; float:  left; margin: 0 10px 0px 0;" /></a>